turingschool/gear-up/microaggressions_update.md

 		I noticed you said X...

-		Though it probably wasn't your impact, that made me feel...
+		Though it probably wasn't your intent, but that made me feel...
 			OR If I were a ______ that would might make me feel..

 		Can you tell me more about why you said that?